Expert tips on integrating diversity, equity and inclusion (DEI) principles into your events, and how Toronto venues have set high standards for DEI.

 “DEI is a key part of our identity,” says Meredith.
 “From our cultural diversity to the collective commitment of our government and the people in our community, DEI continues to be at the core of everything we do so everyone feels welcome and included.
 From Pride Toronto to Caribana, we have festivals and events that promote acceptance and equal rights.
 Over and over again, people tell me they feel so welcome and comfortable when they visit Toronto.”

-Get the Destination Toronto IDEAS to planning inclusive, diverse, equitable, accessible and sustainability-minded events in Toronto.
+Get the Destination Toronto IDEAS to plan inclusive, diverse, equitable, accessible and sustainability-minded events in Toronto.
 Find site selection resources, community connections, subject matter experts, venue need-to-knows and much more.